Open Access Theses

 I have benefited greatly from being able to share my PhD dissertation as an open access publication – it has meant that more people have read and engaged with the research I spent so many years working on.
 I was glad to know there was an option to move to a Creative Commons license, so that it was clear to people what they can do with the work.Dr Lauren Gawne, PhD Graduate (School of Languages and Linguistics, University of Melbourne, 2013)

-Today, public access to graduate research theses is a common and valuable aspect of the open scholarship landscape.
-This is usually made possible by depositing the thesis in an institutional repository after final submission.
-To meet the best practices of open access, graduates may be encouraged to apply a Creative Commons licence to their thesis.
+Open access to research theses is a common and valuable part of the open research landscape.
+This is usually achieved by graduates depositing the final thesis in an institutional repository.
+To meet open access best practices, graduates may apply a Creative Commons licence to their thesis.

-For candidates undertaking creative work as part of their thesis, or whose thesis includes Non-Traditional Research Outputs (NTROs), other copyright and intellectual property considerations will apply, and full open access may not be possible.
+For candidates undertaking creative work as part of their thesis, or whose thesis includes Non-Traditional Research Outputs (NTROs), other copyright and intellectual property considerations may prevent full open access.
 The advice on this page primarily concerns traditional text-based research theses.

 Benefits of making theses open access

-Until your thesis has been made open access, it is an untapped resource of original research.
-A thesis under embargo cannot be downloaded or read, significantly limiting the potential impact your research can have.
+• Until your thesis has is open access, it is an untapped resource of original research.
+A thesis under embargo cannot be downloaded or read, limiting the impact your research can have.

-By making your thesis freely available to the public, you help to advance scholarly discourse in your field.
-You also make it available to other researchers, students, policy makers, and practitioners, all of whom could build on your research in significant and meaningful ways.
+By making your thesis freely available online, you help to advance scholarship in your field.
+It also becomes available to other researchers, students, policy makers, and practitioners, who could build on your research in meaningful ways.

-For University of Melbourne graduates, your thesis being open access in Minerva Access results in it being discoverable through Google, Google Scholar, the National Library of Australia’s Trove database, and other platforms.
+For University of Melbourne graduates, your thesis being open access in Minerva Access results in it being discoverable through Google, the National Library of Australia’s Trove database, and other search tools.

-Making your thesis open access means it can easily be provided as an example of your work and expertise in your chosen discipline, helping to raise your researcher profile.
+• When your thesis is open access it stands as an example of your work and expertise, helping to raise your researcher profile.

-It can also help to build your impact narrative, spark conversations, and lead to exciting collaborations, both within and beyond the academy.
-Once open, your thesis can also start gathering views, downloads, shares, and citations – none of which are likely if your thesis remains inaccessible to most potential readers.
+It can also help to build your impact narrative, spark conversations, and lead to exciting collaborations.
+Once open, your thesis can also start gathering views, downloads, shares, and citations.

-Researchers in low- and middle-income countries often face significant barriers when it comes to accessing research.
-Making theses open access increases the amount of high-quality research available to researchers of the Global South, whose institutions may struggle to afford expensive journal descriptions or costly books (Tennant et al., 2016).
+• Researchers in low- and middle-income countries often face significant barriers to accessing research.
+Their institutions may struggle to afford expensive journal descriptions or costly books (Tennant et al., 2016).
+Making theses open access means more high-quality research is available to researchers in the Global South.

 Open access theses at the University of Melbourne